Voice Over Experts

 Focusing on Physical Issues to Improve Vocal Performance

-Join Voice Over Expert Phyllis K. Day as she highlights the work of two aspiring voice actors in her podcast "Focusing on Physical Issues".
+Join Voice Over Expert Phyllis K. Day as she highlights the work of two aspiring voice actors in her podcast “Focusing on Physical Issues”.
 Phyllis helps Bergie and Ed to vocally overcome physical issues including chronic tonsillitis and major dental surgery.
-Phyllis' consultations, coupled with a training session Bergie had with Susan Berkley, and Ed's lesson with Bob Bergen, made a positive difference in their performances.
+Phyllis’ consultations, coupled with a training session Bergie had with Susan Berkley made a positive difference in their performances.
 Hear the before and after recordings and listen for the physical changes.

 Download Podcast Episode 63 »